JohnTelford/mkdocs/docs/markdown.md

 ### Markdown

-Markdown is the programming language [MkDocs](material_mkdocs.md) uses for creating websites, not the standard browser HTML,CSS, and JavaScript languages.
+Markdown is the programming language [MkDocs](mkdocs.md) uses for creating websites, not the standard browser HTML,CSS, and JavaScript languages.
 These programming languages are strict foreign language requiring developers to know the languages and are able to use them.
 Markdown is written using spoken languages

 HTML can be embedded in Markdown.
 There's no need to preface it or delimit it to indicate that you're switching from Markdown to HTML.
-Material MkDocs also has configuration options to support CCS and JavaScript.
+[MkDocs](mkdocs.md) also has configuration options to support CCS and JavaScript.

 Using Markdown is different then using a word processing editor.
 In an application like Microsoft Word, you click buttons to format words and phrases, and the changes are visible immediately.
 Markdown isn’t like that.